globe-and-citizen/layer8/README.md

 ## Setting Up the Configuration

-Layer8 server requires a configuration file stored in the `/server/.env` directory to run the application.
-We have provided a configuration example in the .env.dev file.
-After running the setup script, it will automatically copy the contents of `/server/.env.dev` to `/server/.env.`
+The Layer8 server requires a configuration file stored in the `/server/.env` directory to run the application.
+We have provided a configuration example in the `.env.dev` file.
+If additional configuration is needed that should not be shared on GitHub, it should be placed in the `.env.secret` file.
+After running the setup script, it will automatically copy the contents of `/server/.env.dev` and `/server/.env.secret` to `/server/.env`.

 Configuration for the cloud deployment will be stored in GitHub Action variables with the names DEVELOPMENT_APP_ENV and PRODUCTION_APP_ENV.